 Step 2: Adjust aloe vera content.
 To thicken the solution, add more aloe vera gel one teaspoon at a time.

 Step 3: Package the product.
-Travel-size toiletry bottles are ideal for toting this hand sanitizer.
+Travel-size toiletry bottles are ideal for toting this hand cleanser.
 Save and clean empty bottles for reuse if you don’t want to invest in empty new ones (available at most drugstores).

 More from The Country Almanac of Housekeeping Techniques